nais/osquery-naisdevice-sqls/checks/ensure_unattended_upgrades_installed/user-feedback-text.md

 ## Required Action
 1. `sudo apt[-get] install unattended-upgrades`
 2. Click "I fixed it.
 Check again", to confirm the issue is resolved - once it's removed.

+## Special notice to Kolide
+This check requires osquery version 4.6+, the query fails in version 4.5.\*, but works with version 4.6+ of osquery.